inators/bugerator/tags/1.0.5/readme.txt

 == Changelog ==

-= 1.1.7 =

-* Couple minor bug fixes

-= 1.1.6 =

-* Added limits to the size of the issue map
-* Now can send an email to the developer when it has been assigned
-* Minor bug fixes

-= 1.1.5 =

-* Added network install/uninstall for wordpress multisite networks

-= 1.1.4 =

-* Fixed spelling & small bugs
-* Added ability to reverse option corruption

-= 1.1.3 =

-* Fixed css disappearing bug
-* Fixed first project sort bug

-= 1.1.2 =

-* Gee permalinks are rough.
-Should work in all cases now.

-= 1.1.1 =

-* Fixed freak permalink bug

-= 1.1.0 =

-* Anonymous comments now controlled by setting
-* New description field for projects
-* Description tooltips on descriptions & projects
-* Added custom status entries
-* Now can see changes since last log in
-* Renamed global variables to avoid collissions with other plugins
-* Various code upgrades needed for Wordpress 3.6

-= 1.0.8 =

-* Updated for the newly enforced wpdb->prepare in WP 3.5
-* Added customizable project sort and hiding

-= 1.0.7 =

-* CSS no longer overwritten by new versions
-* Type now shown in list issues
-* Fixed anonymous users can edit bugs
-* Release date display fixed

-= 1.0.6.1 =

-* Fixed a little bug that killed the attachments.

-= 1.0.6 =

-* Can now manage projects inside the dashboard
-* Fixed issues related to ajax and FORCE_SSL_ADMIN
-* Added ajaxurl definition to all pages since it isn't defined for non admins
-* Fixed file upload
-* Fixed export / import
-* Fixed issues related to bugerator admins/devs that aren't admins for WP
-* Various other fixes

 = 1.0.5 =

 * I wish I could take back a release.
 Managed to leave a bit of debug code in the file upload so the upload was broken in 1.0.4